jballanc/alps/README.md

 Usage
 -----

-To generate a map and send a skier down the longest path...
+To generate a map and send a skier down the longest path:

+    > bin/ski -s 10 -m 25

+See `bin/ski -h` for more...